cianconway/Personal-Site/README.md

 reused on different pages.

 ### `_layouts`
+The layout of popular pages I reuse throughout the project which contain a lot of the `_includes` above.

 ### `_posts`
 This section contains the various posts I will be creating.
 There is a standard naming convention with these posts which plays a part in